-- Only students who have been approved for testing accommodations, and who have a current semester request on file can schedule tests at SDS.
+- Only SDS students who have been approved for testing accommodations and have a current “Semester Request” on file can schedule tests at SDS.

 - Examinees are responsible for scheduling testing appointments with 2 business days’ advance notice and notifying instructors of test dates.

 - Your SDS proctored exams must be scheduled during the same time as the class, or as stated in an approval email from the instructor or posted course schedule.

-- In cases where class schedules or final exams conflict with taking the test at the same time as the class (often due to extended time overlap), examinees must request written permission from the instructor for a proposed alternate time/date.
+- In cases where class schedules or final exams conflict with taking the test at the same time as the class (often due to extended time overlap), examinees must request written email permission from the instructor for an agreed upon/proposed alternate time and date.

 - If you have evening exams, please discuss them with your instructor since SDS proctoring hours may not be available at the same time as the test.

-- Books, coats, backpacks, phones, smart watches, and other personal items must be stored in SDS main office or the M/P 2nd floor lockers.
+- Books, coats, backpacks, phones, smartwatches, and other personal items must be stored in the SDS main office or the M/P 2nd floor lockers.

-- Mobile phones or other internet-capable or bluetooth devices are never allowed in the test rooms.
+- Mobile phones or other internet-capable or Bluetooth devices are NOT allowed in the test rooms.
 They must be turned off prior to entering the testing room and stored in the SDS office or lockers.
 Calculators are permitted ONLY if approved by SDS or the instructor.

 - Arrive on time (early).
-Arrivals after 15 minutes late for regular quizzes/exams and 30 minutes late for finals may be considered “no show” and may only reschedule with the permission from your instructor.
+Arrivals after 15 minutes late for regular quizzes/exams and 30 minutes late for finals may be considered “no show” and may only reschedule with permission from your instructor.
 Instructors may have additional timing requirements.

-- All food, wrapped candy or gum, and tobacco are prohibited in the testing room.
+- All food, candy or gum, and tobacco are prohibited in the testing room.
 Covered drinks may be allowed.
 Students with food/drink accommodation needs will be seated away from computer stations.